wso2/docs-open-banking/en/docs/about/introduction.md

 ![](../assets/img/about/introduction/secure-software-development-process.png)

 [WSO2 Secure Engineering Guidelines](https://wso2.com/technical-reports/wso2-secure-engineering-guidelines) provide the
-overall security guidance during design, development and code review phases.
+overall security guidance during design, development, and code review phases.
 A group of security leads review designs of new features and review the code to make sure that the engineers are adhering to the guidelines set forth.
 Some security checks are further enforced when engineers commit the code to the WSO2 maintained code repositories.